wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/ADT.md

 # Welcome to the Agile Deployment Toolkit Documentation

 The Agile Deployment Toolkit is a power tool for CMS deployments on VPS machines.
-In the hands of a skilled person there are advantages to this approach.advantages.
+In the hands of a skilled person there are advantages to this approach.
 In summary:

 Is shared hosting not the ideal solution for your web hosting?